Narrows - Right Rock Climbing

 Weather station 1.0 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Narrows - Right:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Narrows - Right:

 Featured Route For Narrows - Right